Joe Rudolph

-Joe Rudolph is the offensive line coach for the Notre Dame football team under head coach Marcus Freeman.
-Prior to this position he was the Run Game Coordinator, and offensive line coach at Virginia Tech.
+Joseph Daniel Rudolph (born July 21, 1972) is an American football coach and former guard who is the offensive line coach of the Notre Dame Fighting Irish.
+Prior to this position he was the run game coordinator, and offensive line coach at Virginia Tech.
 Before his time at Virginia Tech, he was the associate head coach, offensive coordinator, and offensive line coach at the University of Wisconsin–Madison as well as the interim head coach and offensive coordinator of the University of Pittsburgh Panthers football team.
-He is a former guard in the National Football League for both the San Francisco 49ers and the Philadelphia Eagles.
+He played in the National Football League (NFL) for the San Francisco 49ers and Philadelphia Eagles.

 Biography

-Rudolph was born on July 21, 1972 in Charleroi, Pennsylvania. and is married to Dawn DeCaria Rudolph of Weirton, West Virginia.
+Rudolph was born in Charleroi, Pennsylvania and is married to Dawn DeCaria Rudolph of Weirton, West Virginia.
 Together they have three sons.
 He attended the University of Wisconsin-Madison, where he was a team captain on the football team, and the Tepper School of Business at Carnegie Mellon University.